CANZUK: Official views

 On a visit to Australia in September 2019, Liz Truss, then the UK International Trade Secretary, stated that the British government would raise free movement between Australia and the UK during post-Brexit negotiations for a free-trade agreement.

-In January 2020, it was reported that Australia's Morrison Government was opposed to expanding freedom of movement between Australia and the UK.
+In January 2020, it was reported that Australia's Morrison government was opposed to expanding freedom of movement between Australia and the UK.
 Australian trade minister Simon Birmingham had said he "can't imagine full and unfettered free movement" would be discussed during post-Brexit negotiations for a free-trade agreement.
 Former Australian prime minister Scott Morrison had earlier said in September 2019 that "the New Zealand arrangement is quite unique and it's not one we would probably ever contemplate extending".

 Public opinion

 Although it has maintained a level of support, the concept of CANZUK is generally regarded as highly polarised between the political left and right.
 While it has been praised by British nationalists for being an alternative to the European Union, the proposed union has been critiqued by those on the left.
-Examples of this are by unfavourably comparing CANZUK to the EU, or criticising it as supposedly being racist for solely combining the United Kingdom and three of its five former "white dominions", to the exclusion of other Anglophone countries where people from the United Kingdom formerly settled, such as India, South Africa, Singapore and Nigeria.
+Examples of this are by unfavourably comparing CANZUK to the EU, or criticising it as being racist for solely combining the United Kingdom and three of its five former "white dominions", to the exclusion of other Anglophone countries where people from the United Kingdom formerly settled, such as India, South Africa, Singapore and Nigeria.